Upadeśasāhasrī: I. Metrical (verse) part

-The metrical part "discusses and repeatedly explains many basic problems of Advaita or "non-dualism" from different points of view" in a non-systematical way.
+The metrical part "discusses and repeatedly explains many basic problems of Advaita or "non-dualism" from different points of view" in a non-systematic way.
+Mayeda states that "He first denies the validity of all kinds of action caused by ignorance (ajnana).
+At the same time he asserts that knowledge (vidya) is the remover of ignorance which is the cause of transmigratory existence (samsara)".
 Positing that the "I," Atman, is self-evident, Shankara argues that Atman, Awareness, Consciousness, is the True Self, and not the mind and the body.
 The sruti (scriptures) point to this truth with statements like "Tat Tvam Asi."
 Comprehending one's true identity is regarded to liberate one from samsara, the cycle of transmigration and rebirth.